dsebastien/midnightLightV2/app/styles/README.md

   * do not assume that CSS is self-documenting

 ## Module
-A module is a larger part of the UI composed which can be composed of components, basic elements and/or of other modules.
+A module is a larger part of the UI which can be composed of components, basic elements and/or of other modules.

 Examples of modules:
 * product grid